12th April 2018

 Everyone likes to look their best and none so more than your visitors.
 Hang a large mirror or mirror cabinet directly above your basin.
 As well as drawing the eye away from the loo, the reflective qualities of the mirror will bounce light around the small space and help it feel light and airy.

 Most Vanity Hall retailers will be able to plan your new cloakroom layout to give you maximum storage.
-Simply type your postcode into the box (link to navigation) and discover your nearest Vanity Hall preferred dealers.
+Simply type your postcode into the box and discover your nearest Vanity Hall preferred dealers.